ernsch777/Free-Code-Camp-Test---Tribute-Page-/README.md

 1. I am going to upload all of my Free Code Camp online tests to Git and this is the first one.
 Super simple tribute page with some text, an image, a link, and some basic styling.
 It's not a page that I would put online myself but I am going to stick pretty close to their tests for their course's completeness sake.
 2. Had some issues centering my text so I need to clear up the best ways to center when using divs, text, ul's, flex, and grid.
+3. Submitted my code to Free Code Camp's tests but had to change the global CSS declartions to make their CSS tests work properly.
+Also, the "a" link needed to include the full "_blank" as the "_" was not enough to pass all tests and get the sign off.